-Prior to heading off, make sure that you have fully cleared all windows and mirrors of any ice or snow that may have settled.
+Before heading off, make sure that you have fully cleared all windows and mirrors of any ice or snow that may have settled.
 Not only can snow and ice limit what you can see as you drive, but snow may fall from your car while driving and into the path of other road users – increasing the likelihood of an accident.

 Never Use Boiling Water

 When driving in icy conditions, ensure you drive at a slower speed and in a higher gear.
 Accelerate and brake gently to avoid skidding on the ice.
-When taking corners or driving on bends, it’s easier to lose control even if the best conditions, so again, drive slower than usual.
+When taking corners or driving on bends, it’s easier to lose control even in the best conditions, so again, drive slower than usual.

 Increased Stopping Distance